sunnychouhan/StudentRating_WebApp/README.md

 2) java -jar ./target/SU20343138_WebApp_Rating-0.0.1-SNAPSHOT.jar
 3) Open http://localhost:8080/.
 It will Land on index page, just click 'Show Student Enrollment'.

+###NOTE: There is no validation on input text or data due to time constraint.
+Application is built for running Happy Scenarios Only.

 Refer the Screen shot for example output: